List of Ocean's characters: Molly Starr

 When the Ocean-crew is in jail in Italy after the failed theft of the Coronation egg in Twelve, the local justiciary hands them over to an American official demanding their extradition.
 It is revealed after the prison scene that Molly is in fact Linus’ mother.

 Molly Starr is played by Cherry Jones.

-Gaspard LeMarc
+Gaspar LeMarc

 The mysterious all time master thief mentioned by Isabel as an example for all active robbers, LeMarc actually plays a crucial part in the entire operation carried out by Ocean's eleven in Twelve.
 He pits the Night Fox against the Ocean crew with his master plan, which results in him getting back the Coronation Egg he once stole but gave back because his wife insisted on it; the Ocean crew getting their money from the Night Fox needed to pay back Benedict; and LeMarc getting reacquainted with his estranged daughter.

 LeMarc is played by Albert Finney.